 - Can be from many sources but has to have pretty small holes – hole size should not be larger than 400 micrometers.

 Compost tea is only as good as the compost it comes from.
 Garbage-in garbage-out or, in this case microbes-in, microbes-out.
 If your source is low in microbes (bagged compost from the store) you’ll have to add microbes to get a good quality compost tea.
 That’s where Kaytonik becomes very beneficial for your compost tea.
 It’s high in humic and fulvic acids and also stimulate microorganisms activity.
-(To read about why humic and fulvic acids are important, check this blog.)
+(You can also learn about why humic and fulvic acids are important.)

 You have all your supplies, including your compost.
 Secure the air tubes at the bottom of the bucket making sure that they won't move once the air starts pumping.
 Your 5-gal bucket should be ¾ full to limit any over spillage from the bubbles created by your aeration system.
 In the mesh bag place the compost.
 Add ½ a cup of the Kaytonik directly to the water.